lkesteloot/plotter/README.md

   or vastly different ranges.
 - Whether to hide the series altogether (`hide`).
 This is useful if you want to omit the series from the plot without modifying your program much.

+To actually run the binary from the command line, you'll have to add the build directory to your path, copy the binary to a directory already in your path, or run it directly from the build directory.
+For me the build location is something like `/Users/lk/Library/Developer/Xcode/DerivedData/Plotter-btpwhghyeyiylxbuefmsxxunmfrc/Build/Products/Debug/Plotter.app/Contents/MacOS/Plotter`.
+I found this by temporarily adding this to the top of the `main()` function:

+    NSLog(@"%s", argv[0]);

+and running the app in Xcode.
+Running the app this way hangs, since there's nothing on the standard input, but it'll show you its full filepath.

 # License